Shorter and easier than the Buffalo Creek Big Loop - IMBA Epic, this mini-tour still hits some of the best Buffalo Creek trails.

 trail intersection.
 This ride takes the right turn to Baldy

-is a decent climb, nearly 900 vertical feet in 3 miles.
-The trail sometimes has deep pea gravel sections and follows the fall line.
+is a decent climb, nearly 900 vertical feet in three miles.
+COMBA has done some great re-routes with alternative line to make this a pleasant climb.
 You know you are getting close to the top when you climb up and around a big granite slab marked with rocks and tree limbs.
 There is an intersection at the end of Baldy

-and either direction will get you to Charlie's Cutoff
+and either straight or right will get you to Charlie's Cutoff

 , but this ride continues straight on the Gashouse Connector